tejaswini5121/Computer_vision_and_IoT_Task2_GRIP/README.md

 # Domain: Computer Vision & IOT
 # Project Title: Color Identification in Images
 This project identifies the images based on colors extracted from an image using K-means Algorithm.
-Here, I have used one sample image and 6 test images.